pywbem/pywbemtools/docs/pywbemcli/commands.rst

 If the ``NAME`` argument is specified, the connection definition with that name is deleted.
-Otherwise, the command displays the list of connection definitions and prompts the user for picking the one to be deleted.
+Otherwise, the command displays the list of connection definitions and prompts the user to select the one to be deleted.
+If there is only a single connection, that connection is deleted without the user selection request.

 Example that deletes a connection definition by the specified name: